strapi/documentation/docusaurus/docs/dev-docs/deployment/heroku.md

   package-lock.json
   ```

-  :::note
+  :::info
-  It is usually recommended to version the `package-lock.json` file, but it is known to cause issues on Heroku.
+  It is usually recommended to version the `package-lock.json` file, but it might cause issues on Heroku.
   :::

 8. Verify that all of the new and modified files are saved locally.